 - Understand how and where data is stored and who has access to it.
 No matter the size of your organization, it is important to keep an up-to-date inventory of your organization’s information assets.
 Once inventory is taken, it’s vital to track who has access to this data.
 In reviewing information storage and access, an organization will be able to see if there are any vulnerabilities that could lead to breaches or attacks.

 - Review and evaluate types of security risks.
 It might not always be in an organization’s best interest to expect the worst, but understanding the different types of security risks out there allows for proactive protection against such risks.
 This piece of your security risk assessment might start as simply as listing every possible security risk that your organization’s network could encounter (i.e., weak security permissions, attacks from hackers, email phishing, poor software encryption, etc.).
-From there, you can dive deeper into how each of these risks might affect your organization and what the consequences of each risk could be.
+From there, you can focus on risk prioritization, and dive deeper into how each of these risks might affect your organization and what the consequences of each risk could be.

 - Evaluate the security of your organization’s vendors.
 This is a piece that is oftentimes overlooked in security risk assessments.
 While it might be obvious to assess company-built tools or those used specifically to store sensitive corporate data, all vendor platforms that touch your networks and/or process sensitive data should also be evaluated.
 For instance, the payroll/HR/benefits platform and your customer relationship management (CRM) platform may be at high risk of attack if not evaluated properly.
 With this in mind, many companies require their vendors to show proof of various compliance frameworks in order to work together.
 Learn more about how to protect your business from third-party risks.